sutsurup/sutsurup/README.md

 ## Nice to meet you ☺️

-I'm a college student, now studying Computer Science at Medipol Universty (Istanbul)
+I've been working at Medipol University IT (Istanbul) since 2020.

 ← This image was taken at [**CinemaPink**](https://foursquare.com/v/cinemapink/552a2838498e707ea4fc83e0) 🎬